jpetitto/validator/README.md

 `Validators` provides a handful of predefined validators, including email and phone validation, which you can set with the `app:validator` tag.
 It also contains a helpful function for validating multiple `ValidatingTextInputLayout` objects at once.

+For a more comprehensive introduction, refer to [this blog post](http://johnpetitto.com/validator).

 ## Download
 ```groovy
 compile 'com.johnpetitto.validator:validator:1.0.2'